Catholic Social Teaching

 We are called to empower communities, to let everyone have a say.

-Subsidiarity involves making sure that decisions are made at the most appropriate level, so all those affected can contribute and have a voice.
+Subsidiarity means decisions are made at the most appropriate level, allowing those affected to contribute meaningfully.
+Every person has wisdom and insight, and all should have opportunities to influence outcomes within their community.

 “…together we want to give voice to all those who suffer, to all those who have no voice and are not heard.”
 Pope Francis, 20 September 2016